hawkrobe/graphical_conventions/README.md

 ## Analyses

+* Reproduce all model-based analyses of sketch image features by running **XXX**.
-* Reproduce all analyses by running `/analysis/analysis.Rmd` notebook.
+* Reproduce all statistical analyses by running `/analysis/analysis.Rmd` notebook.